arizvisa/ida-minsc/docs/static/tagging.rst

 Tagging and the querying of the tag cache
 =========================================

-This project provides an interesting interface based on some research [:ref:`1<tagging-references>`] that was done by one of the authors at the Ekoparty conference in 2011.
-The author is grateful to TippingPoint/3com/HP for providing him the resources and time in which to do this research.
+This project provides a unique interface that is based on some research [:ref:`1<tagging-references>`] that was done by the authors at the Ekoparty conference in 2011.
+The authors are grateful to TippingPoint/3com/HP for providing them the resources and time in which to do this research.

 Typically when recalling addresses in an IDA database, users will use one of the already existing facilities for navigation.
 This includes things such as names or